viaacode/s3-io/docs/s3_io/s3io_tasks.md

 Description:

-- Uses instance of class SwarmS3Client to_ftp call t
+- Uses instance of class SwarmS3Client to_ftp call

 - Streams from s3 to ftp